andreagigli/helloANN/README.md

 Code template and data from https://www.superdatascience.com/pages/deep-learning.

 About this tutorial:
-Using ANN to predict which of the customers of a bank are more likely to leave the bank.
+* Using ANN to predict which of the customers of a bank are more likely to leave the bank.
+* Requires keras with Tensorflow backend.